 Admission: $11 for non-residents, $7 for residents

 This giant destination waterpark has separate water play zones for both little ones and bigger kids, plus four giant water slides, a vortex pool, a large ADA accessible pool, and a lily pad feature.
 Changing rooms, lockers, and a full-service snack bar make it easy to stay the day.
-The aquatic park is open June 5 through August 15 for the summer of 2021.
+The aquatic park is open from May 28th-August 14th.

 Stand beneath the big red bucket and get drenched!
 Photo courtesy of the Skokie Park District